wpernath/quarkus-grumpycat/README.md

 ```

 This creates a new branch in github.com and tags the current image on quay.io.

+## Roadmap

+- In the near future there will also be an EnemyMovementResource to store - well - the enemy's movements, as my plan to calculate new positions of the enemies based on current PlayerMovement doesn't work properly (timing issue).

+- Refactoring of the JavaScript stuff.
+I mainly have used this project to learn some JavaScript.
+Now it's time to refactor everything and to use some more fancy methods to do the same.

+- Do not directly use the Player- / EnemyMovement to store the data in the database, but use Apache Kafka or Streams to take the data and then use a Consumer to store the data asynchronously in the database.

 ## About the graphics
 The map graphics are coming from [LPC Terrain](https://opengameart.org/content/tiled-terrains) and all its authors.
 Special thanks to all of them!